 She put her hands at risk too.

-In Rhythm 10 Abramović perfomed a type of dangerous knife game called “five finger fillet” .
+In Rhythm 10 Abramović performed a type of dangerous knife game called “five-finger fillet”.
 The idea is that you place your hands on a floor or table, spread your fingers and stab between them with a knife getting faster at each time.

 Here are Marina Abramović; instructions from the Rhythm 10 performance

 (Remember Don’t Try this home)

 I take the first knife and stab in between the fingers of my left hand as fast as possible.

 Every time I cut myself, I change the knife.

 When I’ve used all of the knives (all of the rhythms), I rewind the tape recorder.

 I listen to the tape recording of the first part of the performance.